 (c) No credits may be generated or claimed for any transactions or activities occurring in a quarter for which the quarterly reporting deadline has passed, unless the credits are being generated for residential charging of electric vehicles.

 (6) Mandatory retirement of credits.
-When filing the annual report at the end of a compliance period, a regulated party that possesses credits must retire a sufficient number of credits such that:
+When filing the annual report at the end of a compliance period, a registered party that possesses credits must retire a sufficient number of credits such that:

-(a) Enough credits are retired to completely meet the regulated party’s compliance obligation for that compliance period, or
+(a) Enough credits are retired to completely meet the registered party’s compliance obligation for that compliance period, or

-(b) If the total number of the regulated party’s credits is less than the total number of the regulated party’s deficits, the regulated party must retire all of its credits.
+(b) If the total number of the registered party’s credits is less than the total number of the regulated party’s deficits, the registered party must retire all of its credits.

 (7) Credit Retirement Hierarchy.
 The CFP Online System will use the following default hierarchy to retire credits for the purposes of meeting a compliance obligation, first retiring credits under subsection (a), next retiring credits under subsection (b), and last retiring credits under subsection (c):